stefanoturcarelli/client-detection/README.md

 # Client Detection

-This project uses the window object to extract information about the client.
+This project uses the `window` object to extract information about the client.

+The `window` object in JavaScript is the global object that represents the browser window or the environment in which your JavaScript code runs.
+It serves as the top-level object in the browser's Document Object Model (DOM) and provides access to various properties and methods that allow you to interact with the web page and the browser itself.

 ## Demo